lukechilds/create-test-server/README.md

 Ports are chosen at random for HTTP/HTTPS.
 A self signed certificate is automatically generated, along with an associated CA certificate for you to validate against.

+Created because mocking is dirty and can break between Node.js releases.
+Why mock HTTP requests when you can test locally against a real server in a few lines code?

 ## Install

 ```shell